JosephChang1/Coding-Challenge-F21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

 ## Explanation
 I was inexperienced with sentiment analysis, so I used google to search for helpful informations.
-Among different libraries, I found blobtext and nltk to be the easiest ones to use, and I choose to use nltk and build-in VADER function for my code.
+Among different libraries, I found blobtext and NTLK to be the easiest ones to use, and I choose to use nltk and build-in VADER function for my code.
 One of the helpful tutorials: https://www.nltk.org/howto/sentiment.html

 I first tokenize the text into sentences then analyze the polarity score of each sentence.
 I sum those scores and simply average them to get the final score.
 The results are:
-positive score 0.1461875
+#positive score 0.1461875
-negetive score 0.11078124999999998
+#negetive score 0.11078124999999998
-compound score 0.171221875
+#compound score 0.171221875

 Compound score will be the final score, and value indicates that the passage is slightly positive.
 This score is somewhat close to my prediction.
 The first part seems to be negative and second part is neutral or slightly positive.
 Because the second part seems longer and conclusive, slightly positive or neutral is what I expected to be the overall score, and the computed score is very close to my prediction.